learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 ![png](index_files/index_13_0.png)

-Congratulations, You have now learnt the basics plotting/labelling and customization techniques in matplotlib.
-Following lessons will focus on employing these techniques to plot for multiple data types in different analysis contexts.
+Congratulations!
+You've now learned the basics of plotting, labeling and customizing plot with matplotlib.
+The following lessons will focus on employing these techniques to plot multiple data types in different contexts.

-# Summary
+## Summary

 This lab focused on ensuring that you understand the basics plotting techniques in matplotlib using plotting objects and functions to draw single plots, multiple/subplots using absolute and relative plotting.
-You also learnt how to customize the plots with labels, titles and axes definitions.
+You also learned how to customize the plots with labels, titles and axes definitions.